 - Body parts

 As part of our on going PSHE provision, we teach Sex and Relationship Education lessons in term 6 of each year group.
 We use the Jigsaw scheme of work, supplemented by other materials in Year Six.
 Please read the information on our Sex and Relationship education lessons.
-If you have any questions or queries, please speak to Miss Webb or Miss Hooper.
+If you have any questions or queries, please speak to Mrs Lissenden or Miss Hooper.

 At Hadlow Primary School, we make our home learning relevant, purposeful, but most of all fun!

 Children in Year 1-Year 6 have home learning journals in which to record their home learning.
 Home learning tasks for the whole term are given out at the beginning of a term and children can choose which they want to complete each week.
-These are a combination of Talk Time, Creative and Practice Makes Perfect home learning tasks.
+These are a combination of personal targets, talk time and creative tasks.
 This gives parents a good idea of what tasks are coming up, so that resources and support can be provided.
 It also gives the children a chance to speak to their Teachers and Teaching Assistants if they are stuck for ideas or struggling with a particular piece.

 We always encourage Parents to support their child with the initial ideas, planning and research but that the child independently completes the finished product.
 We want to see what they can do!